 For the risk of harm to be unreasonable, the evidence must show that a defendant failed to provide the standard security measures necessary by law.
 For instance, if visitors are harmed in a criminal attack, a property owner likely breached their duty of care.

-A knowledgeable attorney in Houston could help collect the evidence needed to prove careless security and help get a claimant a positive outcome.
+A knowledgeable attorney in Houston could help collect the evidence needed to prove an entity provided negligent security and help get a claimant a positive outcome.